PsCustomObject/PsCustomObject.github.io/_pages/about.md

 I spent most of my first year converting all these batch files to proper PowerShell scripts while discovering the power of workflows, not a new concept in the Linux world, and started to gradually introduce **Orchestrator Runbooks** that helped removing lot of the black magic I was talking of earlier.

-Once all the legacy tasks have been converted I started writing support scripts for my colleagues but there was an issue that seemed all too common, especially among Junior staff, which was adapting to the new paradigm of having a CLI tool carrying on all the heavy lifting work, this is when I started poking around with PowerShell and GUI.
+Once all the legacy tasks have been converted I started writing support scripts for my colleagues but there was an issue that seemed all too common, especially among Junior staff, which was adapting to the new paradigm of having a CLI tool carrying on all the heavy lifting work, this is when I started poking around with PowerShell and GUIs.

 I started converting some of the CLI only tools I wrote to their GUI counterpart while most these tools were internal only I released some of them like my **[Exchange message tracking GUI](https://gallery.technet.microsoft.com/Exchange-message-tracking-73a2604c)** which is a replacement for (now defunct) Exchange Log Tracking utility.